codewithraven-25/TB-RAVEN/README.md

 conda activate tb-RAVEN

 ## Features
-Quality control with FastQC and MultiQC in-sillico spoligotyping using Spotyping
+Quality control with FastQC and MultiQC <BR>
+in-sillico spoligotyping using Spotyping <BR>
-Read trimming and filtering using Fastp denovo assembly of short reads using Shovil/SKESA assembler Variant calling using short-reads with VSNP3
+Read trimming and filtering using Fastp <BR>
+denovo assembly of short reads using Shovil/SKESA assembler <BR>
+Variant calling using short-reads with VSNP3 <BR>
-Variant calling using denovo assemblies with Snippy Phylogenetic tree construction with RAxML and IQ-TREE SNP distance calculation using SNP-dists
+Variant calling using denovo assemblies with Snippy <BR>
+Phylogenetic tree construction with RAxML and IQ-TREE <BR>
+SNP distance calculation using SNP-dists <BR>
-Gene annotation with Prokka
+Gene annotation with Prokka <BR>
-Sequence typing using MLST and Chewbacca
+Sequence typing using MLST and Chewbacca <BR>
-AMR indexing of genomes and reads using TB profiler Pangenome analysis with Panaroo
+AMR indexing of genomes and reads using TB profiler <BR>
+Pangenome analysis with Panaroo